-People can catch COVID-19 from touching these objects or surfaces. then touching their eyes, nose, or mouth.It may be possible that a person can get COVID-19 by the virus on it and then touching their own mouth, nose, or poss their eyes, but this is not thought to be the main way the virus spreads.
+People can catch COVID-19 from others who have the virus or by touching these objects or surfaces, then touching their eyes, nose, or mouth.
+It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not hought to be the main way the virus spreads.